petercpark/stenokeyboards-firmware/polyglot_v1/README.md

 This firmware features the default steno firmware except the shift and the space is swapped in qwerty mode.

 The layout is described here: [StenoKeyboards QMK Fork](https://github.com/petercpark/qmk_firmware/blob/polyglot-v1/keyboards/stenokeyboards/polyglot/keymaps/default_switched/keymap.c)

+## Narrow

+Feels more ergonomic?
+Try it out to see if you like it! (it's got a number bar)